 Ruslan Medzhitov, Ph.D.

-As FASI’s director, it’s my mission to ensure that food allergy research gets the scientific – and public – attention it deserves, so we can together advance the field and work toward effective treatments and therapeutics that patients urgently need
+As FASI’s scientific leader, it’s my mission to ensure that food allergy research gets the scientific – and public – attention it deserves, so we can together advance the field and work toward effective treatments and therapeutics that patients urgently need

-Ruslan Medzhitov is the Chief Scientific Officer at the Food Allergy Science Initiative, the Sterling Professor of Immunobiology at Yale University School of Medicine, and a Howard Hughes Medical Institute investigator.
+Ruslan Medzhitov is the Lead Scientist at the Food Allergy Science Initiative, the Sterling Professor of Immunobiology at Yale University School of Medicine, and a Howard Hughes Medical Institute investigator.

 Dr. Medzhitov is probably best known for the foundational discoveries he’s made concerning the roles that the immune system’s Toll-like receptors play in controlling adaptive immunity.
 Along with these seminal findings, he has also made invaluable scientific contributions to other research areas, such as tissue biology, host-pathogen interactions, and mechanisms of inflammation.